rreece/rreece.github.io/outline-of-philosophy/invitation.md

 -   Allies in illucidating the demarcation of what science is, and what sorts of claims it justifies.
 -   Can this be accessible and interesting to both academic and lay audiences?

+I hope that is enough of an invitation to catch your interest.
+In the next section, we will survey the history of science and examine what can be said of the "[scientific method](scientific-method.html)."

 <!-- REFERENCES -->